ctlab/shinygam/help.markdown

 * Dashed edges are trans-RPAIRs.
 * Circle nodes represent metabolites, square nodes represent reactions.

+Additionally, raw field values are displayed in the node and edge tooltips.

 #### Post-processing

 There are couple of post-processing steps that are available.
 If in the network